A GUIDE TO SOLAR POWER FOR HOME USE

 Photovoltaic arrays for residential PV generators are usually attached to the roof of the house.
 Normally they are installed on racks, which have to be bolted into the roof joists.
 For the highest net amount of daily sunlight, they should face true south if you are in the northern hemisphere, and true north if you in the southern hemisphere.
 The optimal tilt should be slightly lower than your latitude.

 A large part of the sun's irradiance is absorbed and scattered by the Earth's atmosphere.
 By the time sunlight reaches the surface, its peak energy density drops to about 1,000 watts per square meter at noon on a bright day.
-Today's commercially available modules for residential use deliver efficiency anywhere from 6 to 21%.
+Today's commercially available modules for home use deliver efficiency anywhere from 6 to 21%.
 This means that the peak output of a PV module at noon with an optimal tilt can be anywhere from 60 to 210 W/sq.m, or from 5.6 to 19 watt/sq.foot.
 Additional reflective devices can be used to concentrate more energy.
 Concentrated solar power is more efficient, but it is used primarily in commercial installations.
 The buyers are often asking about the cost of solar panels per square foot.
 This is not a very useful characteristic: with the same surface area different models will yield different output depending on their efficiency.
-That's why when choosing solar panels for the home you should rather consider their cost per watt and efficiency.
-An average retail price of the panels is about $2.30/watt, with the lowest numbers being under $1/W.
+That's why when choosing solar panels for the home you should rather consider two main things: the cost per watt and efficiency.
+For a reference, an average retail price of the panels is about $2/watt, with the lowest numbers being under $1/W.